codenet/col733-cloud/compute-rdd.md

 	end
 ```

+Note that `dlinks` -> `groupByKey` -> `links` is a narrow operation since the
+RDDs are already partitioned by URLs. `links`, `ranks` -> `join` -> `jj` is also
+a narrow operation since `links` and `ranks` are "co-partitioned", i.e, same
+source URLs (which determine the join condition) are in the same partition.
+Narrow dependencies are preferred over wide-dependencies since
+* transformations can pipeline data within a worker, whereas wide dependencies
+require data to be available on all parent partitions; and
+* at a crash, we just need to recover one parent partition, whereas for wide
+dependency, we need to recover all parent partitions.

-We could do the same computation using a series of MapReduce jobs, but each
+We could do the same computation using a series of MapReduce jobs.
+A sequence of
+narrow dependencies can be written as a `map` task, and a wide-dependency can be
-MapReduce job writes its output to GFS.
-Therefore, each PageRank iteration will
+written as a `reduce` task.
+But, each MapReduce job writes its output to GFS.
-necessarily write to GFS.
-Spark can choose to persist every few iterations to
+Therefore, each PageRank iteration will necessarily write to GFS.
+Spark can
-reduce disk overhead.
+choose to persist every few iterations to reduce disk overhead.

 The approach to fault tolerance is simple: recompute lost partitions by
 following the lineage backwards.
 To avoid ending up with long lineage chains, we